TIFF 2017 Scorecard

 Critics Consensus: Brawl in Cell Block 99 rides a committed Vince Vaughn performance into the brutally violent -- and undeniably entertaining -- depths of prison-set grindhouse genre fare.

-A former boxer named Bradley loses his job as an auto mechanic, and his troubled marriage is about to expire....
+A former boxer loses his job as an auto mechanic, and his troubled marriage is about to expire.
+At this...
 [More]

 Critics Consensus: Led by strong work from Margot Robbie and Alison Janney, I, Tonya finds the humor in its real-life story without losing sight of its more tragic -- and emotionally resonant -- elements.